Julian Simpson: Fragments

+Fragments was first aired on BBC Radio 4 on 31 August 2007 as part of its Friday Drama series.
+The play is set in the village of Pleasant Green, which has become increasingly gentrified and exclusive.
+John Grant (John Carlisle), a seventy-year-old retired Royal Marine, is found shot dead.
+Teenager Kelly Ryan does not deny that she committed the murder, though she gives sarcastic, mocking responses to police questions about her motive.
+Grant had placed listening devices throughout the village, and the story is told through snippets of the recordings he made, Kelly's police interviews and the detectives' conversations about their investigation.

 The cast featured John Carlisle, Lesley Sharp, Philip Glenister, Sarah Smart, Daniel Ryan, Sean Gallagher, Nicola Walker, and Will Keen.

 The Listener

 The Listener first aired on BBC Radio 4 on 8 January 2010 as part of its Friday Drama series.
 The story's plot centres upon a police agent, Mark, who is left without any memories of his past but fears that he may actually be a brainwashed terrorist.
-As the story progresses he discovers that neither personality is legitimate and that he's an undercover agent who habitually has his mind wiped and reprogrammed to assist the government in solving cases.
+As the story progresses he discovers that neither personality is genuine and that he's an undercover agent who habitually has his mind wiped and reprogrammed to assist the government in solving cases.

 The cast featured Mark Bazeley, Indira Varma, Nicola Walker, Mark Lewis Jones, Jimmy Akingbola, and Paul Panting.

 Bad Memories

 Bad Memories aired on BBC Radio 4 on 7 January 2011 and received the Best Use of Sound in an Audio Drama Award at the 2012 BBC Audio Drama Awards.
 The story involves the mysterious disappearance of the Blake family around 2004 and the discovery of their bodies in the modern day.
 Forensic tests show that they died in 1926 and were found with audio files.
 Attempts to retrieve the recordings reveal that the family and a visitor was spirited away by Mary Marston, a coma patient believed to have murdered her family.

 The cast featured Nicola Walker, Rupert Graves, Steven Mackintosh, Jana Carpenter, Anthony Calf, Imogen McCurdy, Oscar Richardson, Rohan Nijhawan, and Ted Powell.